Dylph/Python-Guide/README.md

 ## Usage

 To use the guides in this repository, simply clone the repository or download the individual guide directories that interest you.
-Each guide includes a README file with instructions on how to use the code and run the examples.
-Some guides may require additional packages or libraries, which will be listed in the README file.
+Some guides may require additional packages or libraries.